Goganoid/LuckyDevFirstStage/README.md

 Backend: https://recipewiki.azurewebsites.net/swagger

-Please, note that Azure has to warm up the server on the first request so the response take 30-40 seconds.
+Please, note that Azure has to warm up the server on the first request so the response may take 30-40 seconds.
 If you encounter any problems, DM me in Telegram [@yokano](https://t.me/yokano).
 You can run the local development version using instructions inside the `LuckyDev` folder.